MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/style-site.md

 1. Select one of the preset themes to see how the style is reflected on the canvas workspace to the right.
 Note the following:

-    - Each theme has its own palette.
+    - Each theme has its own color palette.

     - You can adjust the styling menu to make adjustments to each theme.
 Text options include font, weight, size, and color.